The chefs tell us

 Food in a historic setting

-Both Magnus and Anders see the history of the place as a source of inspiration.
-Magnus believes that you have to be humble to the soul of the place and the ingredients, while Anders, as a traditionalist, wants to create dishes in harmony with the environment.
-For him, it is more important to be present in the kitchen than to have an impressive
+The history of the place is an important source of inspiration for both Magnus and Anders.
+Magnus believes that one must be humble before the spirit of the environment and the ingredients used.
+As a traditionalist, Anders wants to create dishes that are in harmony with the place.
+For him, presence in the kitchen is more important than creating an impressive exterior.

 Inspiration and local produce

-Magnus finds inspiration in nature, colors, shapes and conversations with colleagues.
-Anders draws a lot from everyday contact in the kitchen.
-Local ingredients are used where possible, with partners such as Hornudden, Jûrss mejeri and Jordnära Svenska färs (a vegan mince used to create vegan dishes)
+Magnus draws inspiration from nature, colors, shapes, and conversations with colleagues.
+Anders finds much of his inspiration in his daily work in the kitchen.
+Local ingredients are used wherever possible, with partners such as Hornudden, Jürss Mejeri, and Jordnära Svenska Färs, a vegan mince used to create plant-based dishes.

 Philosophy and the guest experience